DavidAnson/markdownlint/doc/Rules.md

 This rule has an exception when there is no whitespace beyond the configured line length.
 This allows you to include items such as long URLs without being forced to break them in the middle.
-To disable this exception, set the `strict` parameter to `true` and an issue will be reported when any line is too long.
-To warn for lines that are too long and could be fixed but allow long lines without spaces, set the `stern` parameter to `true`.
+To disable this exception, set the `strict` parameter to `true` and a violation will be reported when any line is too long.
+To warn for lines that are too long and could be fixed while allowing long lines without spaces, set the `stern` parameter to `true`.

-For example (assuming normal behavior):
+For example (assuming default behavior):

 ```markdown
 IF THIS LINE IS THE MAXIMUM LENGTH